gitbucket/gitbucket/README.md

 GitBucket is a Github clone by Scala, Easy to setup.

-The latest version of GitBucket provides a basic features below:
+The current version of GitBucket provides a basic features below:

 - Public / Private Git repository (http access only)
 - Repository viewer (some advanced features are not implemented)